header2

 Landing Areas

-It is shown as the landing field on the site map.
-Also refer to the photos section for more detail.
+It is shown by an 'L' on the site map.
+Also refer to photo 1 for more detail.

-Check you know which is the Landing Field before you take off (you may hear people refer to it as the Football Field - but the goalposts are long gone.
+Check you know which is the Landing Field before you take off (although called the Football Field, the goalposts are long gone).
 Do not confuse it with the school playing field in the middle of the village which does have goal posts, but would be a VERY dangerous choice of landing).

-"Top" landing is excellent on the large, broad, grassy shoulder.
+"Top" landing, at or behind take off, is excellent on the large, broad, grassy shoulder.
+Bracken and rocks can make other places hazardous.

 Flying